 4. Image Review

 Having the image you just shot come up instantly on the camera’s rear LCD screen is something we take for granted on our DSLRs, but the feature does use battery power.
 You can turn this feature off or set the images to only be displayed for the minimum amount of time.
-Nikon allow you to set time delays for many other categories such as menus and even light metering.
+Nikon allows you to set time delays for many other categories such as menus and even light metering.
 This is also a good tip for replicating the old film days, when you had to make sure your exposure settings were on point.

 5. Reduce the LCD Brightness